 Students apply to four-year joint bachelor's/master's programs during their third year in the College.
-They begin the process before the end of the Autumn Quarter by meeting with both Pete Segall, the College BA/MA adviser, and the joint degree program coordinator in their department of interest.
+They begin the process before the end of the Autumn Quarter by meeting with both their College Adviser and the joint degree program coordinator in their department of interest.
 They are also required to meet with the dean of students in their prospective graduate division.
 Students should consult the individual four-year program to determine the exact number of credits that need to be completed by the end of the third year, all joint degree candidates will need to complete at least 39 of the required 42 credits for the undergraduate degree; this should include all general education requirements.

 Students pursuing joint degrees typically register for nine courses in their fourth and final year of study.† In the humanities and social sciences programs, all course work will be graduate level.
 In the physical sciences, students will work with program advisers to develop an individualized program of course work.